spc-dg/input_language_switcher/README.md

   subprocess.run(["powershell", "-Command", "Set-WinUserLanguageList -Force 'en-US'"])

-Currently it is configured to execute a powershell command to set up an input language.
+Currently it is configured to execute a powershell command setting an input language.

 The hotkeys are contained in lines similar to this one: